The scientific study of the mind and behaviour is called psychology.

 In the 1830s, Georg Fechner started his psychophysics studies at Leipzig.

-He explained the idea that a stimulus's strength determines how a stimulus is perceived by a pers
+He explained the idea that a stimulus's strength determines how a stimulus is perceived by a person's

 Wilhelm Wundt (sitting) and his colleagues in their groundbreaking psychological laboratory.